 PHILADELPHIA — After finding discrepancies in documents relied on by a debt collector about how much borrowers owed on their loan and that the debt collector may have made misrepresentations in a summary judgment motion, a Pennsylvania federal judge on Aug.
 8 allowed certain parts of the borrowers’ claims for violation of the Fair Debt Collection Practices Act (FDCPA) to proceed, but dismissed a claim under the act sua sponte with leave to amend (James Caddle, et al. v.
 Manley Deas Klochalski, LLC, No. 17-3687, E.D.
 Pa., 2018 U.S. Dist.
 LEXIS 133337).

-SAN FRANCISCO — A California federal magistrate judge on June 7 dismissed a borrower’s claims for violation of the California Homeowners Bill of Rights (HBOR) and California’s unfair competition law (UCL) with leave to amend, holding that she failed to plead sufficient facts to show that a lender violated the laws in relation to a loan modification (Julie Galvez v.
-Wells Fargo Bank, N.A., et al., No. 17-cv-06003, N.D.
+SAN FRANCISCO — A California federal judge on Aug.
+6 dismissed a borrower’s claims for violation of California’s unfair competition law (UCL), the California Homeowner’s Bill of Rights (HBOR) and other claims with leave to amend, finding that he failed to plead facts showing that a loan servicer and trust did not have the authority to foreclose on the property (Keyhan Mohanna v.
+Carrington Mortgage Services LLC, et al., No. 18-cv-02563, N.D.
 Calif., 2018 U.S. Dist.
-LEXIS 96300).
+LEXIS 132053).